The Moon Dictionary

 Apogee

-When a Full Moon coincides with apogee, it is often called a “Micromoon” because it appears smaller and dimmer.
+When a Full Moon coincides with apogee, it is sometimes called a “Micromoon” — it appears slightly smaller and dimmer than average.
+Together, apogee and perigee are called the apsides.

 Ascending Node

 Known in astrology as the “North Node” or “Dragon’s Head.”
-Eclipses can only occur near the nodes.
+Eclipses can only occur when the Moon is near one of the two nodes.

 Beaver Moon